 Career Services, on the Boulder campus, is available to assist students in finding employment.
-A nominal fee is charged for maintaining a credentials file for graduates entering the job market.

 FINANCIAL AID

 Financial assistance through the department is available for a limited number of students.
 The Department does its best to fund all incoming Ph.D. students with five-year funding packages.
 These packages generally include some combination of Teaching Assistant and Graduate Part- Time Instructor positions (see below for details).
 We are able to offer a few fellowships (year- long funding without teaching responsibilities) to outstanding students.